uhawaii-system-its-ti-iam/uh-grouper-containerization/README.md

 - portainer/stack.yml

 ## Triggering a Build

-Any commits that are pushed to the project on GitLab will trigger a build.
+Any commits that are pushed to the project's main branch on GitLab will trigger a build.

 ## Triggering a Deploy
+Image deployment by Portainer is triggered by pushing a change portainer/stack.yml to the project's main branch.
+Be sure that deployID is set correctly across before pushing to main.

 A) Two files must be changed.

-Note that Portainer also needs to reference the appropriate project branch (main for the Dev environment).

 **.gitlab-ci.yml** - increment the DEPLOY_ID value (8 to 9 below)
 Example: